Kzczc/Kzczc.github.io/_pages/about.md

 <div style="text-align: justify;">

 <p>Hello!
 I'm Yuhe Wu (吴宇赫), an undergraduate student majoring in Economic Statistics at Dongbei University of Economic and Finance, expecting to graduate in July 2026.
-Currently, I am conducting research at the Fintech Lab within the School of Fintech, under the supervision of Zhuang Liu.</p>
+Currently, I am conducting research at the Fintech Lab within the School of Fintech, under the supervision of <a href="https://sft.dufe.edu.cn/content_26950.html">Zhuang Liu</a>.</p>

 <p>Before focusing on research, I was an Artificial Intelligence enthusiast dedicated to developing AI products and programs aimed at improving people's lives.
 My work in this area was recognized with the <strong>National Third Prize</strong> in the China International College Students’ Innovation Competition.</p>